ch-ov/Real-time-e-commerce-Big-Data-analysis/README.md

 * Allows for self-directed learning to explore a new technical topic, deepen understanding of a curriculum-covered topic, or use technology to bring an idea to life.

 ## Tecnologies

+Ingesting and analyzing data in a project was not usually a problem: enter the data, store in a SQL, take your time, analyze and deploy the results, no big deal.
+However the data explosion of the last decades of peta (10\**15) or exa (10**18) in volume, velocity, and variety had led software engineers to develop new technologies.
+Google has made a big step in these new technologies (2000’s) and since then open source projects have developed the main software of distributed technologies in these areas.

 ### Database: